 The expeditious migration to automated technologies driven by the pandemic, and acceleration of the community's automated capabilities to keep pace are the requirements to its implementation capability.
 Many companies that consider robotic swab testing are engaged in developing and marketing this technology.
 The goal is to make the job limit the virus contamination with the patient and the medical staff.
-This pandemic has presented many of us with a chance to develop new capabilities and perspective using the field of engineering and specialization.

-The First Associated Hospital of Guangzhou Medical University used an automated swab robot to collect oropharyngeal (OP) samples [29].
-Sampling parameters, safety, and efficacy of OP swab robot have been observed in 20 healthy individuals and 20 suspected COVID-19 patients from a fever clinic [30].
+The first associated hospital of Guangzhou Medical University used an automated swab robot to collect oropharyngeal (OP) samples [23].
+Sampling parameters, safety, and efficacy of OP swab robot have been observed in 20 healthy individuals and 20 suspected COVID-19 patients from a fever clinic [23], [24].
 The efficiency was determined on the basis of the success rate of the sampling procedure (completion in first attempt).
-Success sampling rates were both 95 percent for healthy individuals and pathogenic consistency for suspected COVID-19 patients [29].
+Success sampling rates were both 95 percent for healthy individuals and pathogenic consistency for suspected COVID-19 patients [23].

-The conventional process of OP swab includes proper delivery of the swab to the target tissue, adequate strength and contact-avoidance of surrounding tissue, and confirmed an improvement in the positive detection rate [30-31].
-The automated OP swab robot enables medical personnel to have clear vision through remote camera during sampling without close proximity to patients, resulting in a consistent collection of swab specimens [30].
-This would make the work more competitive and make it easier to do more tests compared to medical personnel.
-This would be of great benefit not only to medical professionals, but also to hospitals that perform swab testing.
+The conventional process of OP swab includes proper delivery of the swab to the target tissue, adequate strength and contact-avoidance of surrounding tissue, and confirmed an improvement in the positive detection rate [25], [26].
+The automated OP swab robot enables medical personnel to have clear vision through remote camera during sampling without close proximity to patients, resulting in a consistent collection of swab specimens [26].